Prayer for a Rope, a Pope and a Rogue

 attirée vers les hauteurs.
 Le torse, les bras, les mains, le bassin, les jambes, tout est ouvert,

-offert au monde, mais Tremblay fait aussi passer dans les corps des contractions intenses qui les investissent d’une densité palpable
+offert au monde, mais Tremblay fait aussi passer dans les corps des contractions intenses qui les investissent d’une densité palpable.

 (La Presse, Montreal).